morektz/MorektzBountySmash/D/qbrzg.md

 <details>

 <summary>
-OFFICIAL DISCLAIMER FROM THE AUTHOR OF THIS DOCUMENT
+📂OFFICIAL DISCLAIMER FROM THE AUTHOR OF THIS DOCUMENT
 </summary>
 ***